thunguy/INTERx/README.md

 # INTERx

-INTERx is a platform that connects patients to providers based on a shared passion for a sport or fitness regimen.
-A registered patient is able to schedule and manage their appointments with verified providers who are listed for the patient's chosen activity.
+INTERx is a platform for patients to search and schedule appointments with registered providers who can best serve the patient's health-fitness needs and goals.
+A registered patient is able to book and manage their appointments with any verified, registered provider who is actively listed under the patient's chosen activity  using the internal scheduling feature.
+Although anyone is authorized to sign up as a patient, a provider must first be verified by their unique National Provider ID upon registration, which is authenticated using the NPPES NPI Registry API.
+Once verified, providers will be prompted to add relevant activities to their provider activity list to enable their visibility to patients who select for the same activities.
+Registered providers are able to update their provider activity list at any time, regulate their patient load size, manage their schedule, and document their patients’ appointments.

 https://bit.ly/about-INTERx